Frank Wess: Early life

 Wess was born in Kansas City, Missouri.
 Since he was young, Wess grew up listening to music.
 His mother was one of his major influences as she would take him to watch performers like Roland Hayes and Ida Cox.
 While speaking to his father, who was a school principal in Oklahoma, on a separate occasion, he discovered that his mother had wanted him to become a musician for a long time.
 Up until that pivotal moment, Wess had viewed his interactions with his mother as bonding where she emphasized the importance of being aware of culture.
 Before realizing that jazz was his calling, he had other interests.
 To name a few, Wess aspired to be a cabinetmaker and then a dentist.

-Wess grew up loving the saxophone, specifically the tenor saxophone and alto saxophone.
+Wess grew up loving the saxophone, specifically the tenor and alto saxophone.
 He had asked his mother for one since he was young, and she would always tell him, "Wait till you're ten years old."
 He believed that this life truly started when he turned ten years old as that marked the start of his lengthy music career.
 Wess was drawn to the instrument as it was "closely related to the human voice."
 In his eyes, the saxophone was an instrument that was relatively easy to learn, but difficult to master.
 In an interview with the National Endowment for the Arts, he said, "...if you can play it, it sounds good, you know.
 Lots of instruments, you put a whole lot into it and it still doesn't sound too good."
 When he began playing the saxophone, he took influence from the sound of the horn.

 Wess began with classical music training and played in Oklahoma in high school.
 He would travel around with the All-State High School Orchestra to perform.
-In 1935, Wess and his family moved to Washington D.C.
+In 1935, Wess and his family moved to Washington, D.C.
 At this time, he had not been playing any longer as burnout had gotten the best of him, causing him to grow "tired of the music."
 Having that significant change in scenery revitalized and rekindled Wess's passion for playing music.
 During lunch time at his high school, students would host jam sessions in the orchestra.
 Billy Taylor was a student at his high school during that period of time.
 These sessions lit up that spark in Wess that made him start playing again.
 He experienced a shift in preferences as he opted to begin playing jazz.
 To be more specific, he played a big band style of jazz.

-Living in Washington D.C. put him in proximity to Baltimore, Maryland, a city that marked a turning point in his young career.
+Living in Washington, D.C., put him in proximity to Baltimore, Maryland, a city that marked a turning point in his young career.
 During the summer of 1938, Wess performed at a club in Baltimore with a group called the Hardy Brothers.
 He had two opening numbers in the same week, which gave him a boost of confidence.
 The next week, he performed another opening number at the Royal Theater, which only gave him more confidence to keep going.